mariochampion/roboflow/docs/README.md

 ### downloads sources (imgur api or webstagram)
 as of now, choose in the config file from two useful (and randomly non-responsive) sources:<br>
-Imgur API (much quicker, fewer tags, requires you get a free API key) or webstagram (slower, more tags, no API key required)
+Imgur API (much quicker, fewer tags, requires you get a free API key) or<br>
+webstagram (slower, more tags, no API key required)

 ## 'BASETAG' concept